 COVID-19 booster vaccine

-Some people may be eligible for both the flu and the
+Some people may be eligible for both the COVID-19 booster vaccines.

 Find out more about the COVID-19 booster vaccine and who can get it